OntoUML/ontouml-models/README.md

 Note that **anonymous ontologies are allowed in the catalog**.
 So, if you do not want your name to be displayed in your ontology’s metadata, you just have to inform us and we will keep the model’s authorship anonymous.
 It is important that, in such case, you must be the owner of the ontology’s legal rights.

-If you wish to contribute by submitting someone else's ontology, please chose one entry from the "*Not Started*" or "*Started*" sheets from the [List of UFO and OntoUML Ontology Models](https://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharing).
-Ontologies in the *Started* sheet already have files available in a branch (informed in the spreadsheet), simplifying the collaboration process.
+If you wish to contribute by submitting someone else's ontology, consult the "*Not Started*" or "*Started*" sheets in the [List of UFO and OntoUML Ontology Models](https://docs.google.com/spreadsheets/d/1JXEA3k58yAkV_jbmEc7HP9QK7RgZC5Jk1y8MR7ylFyQ/edit?usp=sharing).
+The *Started* sheet may identify an existing working branch; confirm the current entry and branch with an administrator before duplicating work.

 For providing high-quality data, submissions are required to comply with the defined rules to be accepted as part of the catalog.
 If you have any questions about submitting new models or reusing those available in this catalog, please [create an issue](https://github.com/OntoUML/ontouml-models/issues).